bderleta/mini-snmpd-cerbo/README.md

 - ethtool (there is none on Venus OS)
 - FreeBSD support (Venus OS is not a BSD, so...)

+Some things were added/changed:
+- New default vendor OID
+- Support for `/sys/class/thermal/thermal_zoneX`
+- Automatic system description from `uname` call

 Some things are in progress:
 - Board temperature
 - Voltage inputs